-Oncology dietitians specialize in helping patients with cancer adjust their nutritional intake to optimize health and minimize side effects caused by cancer and cancer treatments.
+This medical professional helps patients adjust their nutritional intake to optimize health and minimize side effects caused by cancer and cancer treatments.

-- Simple, practical tips and advice to help patients achieve their nutritional needs on a daily basis
+- Simple, practical tips and advice to help you achieve your nutritional needs

 - Advice on ways to deal with weight loss, fatigue, and nausea brought on by illness or treatment side effects

-- Personalized guidelines based on the patients biological needs and unique circumstances
+- Personalized guidelines based on your biological needs and unique circumstances

-- Plans for families or caregivers in support of the patient’s nutritional needs
+- Plans for families or caregivers in support of your nutritional needs

 - Recipes, lists of foods, dietary supplements, and vitamins

-- Preventing the deterioration of lean body mass
+- Mitigate the deterioration of lean body mass

 - Reduce complications and related illnesses